 3. Make The Best Out Of The Worst

-Do you want to learn what the best proofreaders do to stand out of the crowd?
+Do you want to learn what the best proofreaders do to stand out from the crowd?
 Want to learn the secret sauce they add that makes them 100 times more awesome?
 Well, hire a proofreader!

 Let me explain…